-- worksheet listing all domains together with their codes and types (explicit/typed), - worksheet listing all dimensions together with their codes and reference to domains, - two worksheets listing metrics, one for HD and one for MD version of the model; declaration of a metric includes identification of the constraint towards the reportable values to a specified type (e.g. monetary, string, etc.) or enumeration (by identification of the hierarchy and optionally also the starting member whose descendants taking into account the usable property form the list of allowed values to be reported), - one worksheet for each explicit domain defining (among others): - unstructured list of all domain members (of which at least one is marked as a default member), - o relationships between domain members (arithmetical if possible).
+- worksheet listing all owners together with their codes, - worksheet listing all domains together with their codes and types (explicit/typed), - worksheet listing all dimensions together with their codes and reference to domains, - two worksheets listing metrics, one for HD and one for MD version of the model; declaration of a metric includes identification of the constraint towards the reportable values to a specified type (e.g. monetary, string, etc.) or enumeration (by identification of the hierarchy and optionally also the starting member whose descendants - taking into account the usable property - form the list of allowed values to be reported), - one worksheet for each explicit domain defining (among others): - unstructured list of all domain members (of which at least one is marked as a default member),

+$\circ$ relationships between domain members (arithmetical if possible).